Rohan04012000/BiteSpeed/README.md

 # BiteSpeed

 # Endpoint where service is live, send the request as ['POST'] request.
+Use Postman or any other service for sending request..
 https://bitespeed-3.onrender.com/identify

-# Endpoint for deleting the data by sending it as ['GET'] request of the table and starting fresh
+# Endpoint for deleting the data by sending it as ['GET'] request of the table and starting fresh.
 https://bitespeed-3.onrender.com/identify/clean

 # Notice: